satrijo/whatsapp-clone/README.md

 This command will:
 - Build and start the Laravel application container
-- Set up the MySQL database container
+- Set up the PostgreSQL database container
 - Set up the Redis container (if configured)

 ### 3. Set up the environment variables: